ThomasDev-de/bs-calendar/README.md

     - **Example**: `"primary"`, `"danger"`, or `"#FF5733"`

 5. **`link`**
-    - **Description**: A link associated with the appointment (e.g., an external reference or more details).
+    - **Description**: A link associated with the appointment (e.g. an external reference or more details).
     - **Example**: `"https://example.com"`

 6. **`location`**